tryigit/AdrenoGpuDriver/README.md

 ```

 ## Android Native Feature
-> [!TIP]
-> Did you know that if you have a computer, you can change the drivers for games and apps separately from the android system?
+Did you know that if you have a computer, you can change the drivers for games and apps separately from the android system?

 + https://gpuinspector.dev/
 + https://github.com/google/agi